HarshRamedwar007/Youtube-Clone-Project/Youtube Clone Frontend/README.md

 # YouTube Clone - Frontend

 This is the frontend of a YouTube clone application built with React, React Router, and Axios.
-The app allows users to browse, search, and filter videos, authenticate, manage channels, and interact with videos.
+The app allows users to do browsing, searching, and filtering videos, authenticating, manage channels, and interacting with videos.

 ## Features